-Definition: Poly Vinyl Chloride or PVC is the technical name for the vinyl found in flooring materials.
+Definition: Polyvinyl chloride or PVC is the technical name for the vinyl found in flooring materials.

 Dioxins and Vinyl Flooring

 Other toxins produced during the manufacture of the chlorine in PVC include ethylene dichloride and vinyl chloride.
 All of these substances can cause serious harm to the environment and the people living in the area surrounding these manufacturing plants.

 Some vinyl is hard, but most flooring vinyl is relatively soft and yielding.
 This characteristic is achieved by the addition of phthalates to the material mix when the PVC is being manufactured.
 These are toxic substances, and they have been linked to reproductive and respiratory health problems in people who have prolonged exposure to them.

-Vinyl Manufacturers Rebuttal
+Vinyl Manufacturers' Rebuttal

 While there is a lot of information supporting the fact that the production of vinyl flooring is harmful to the environment, the manufacturers of these products also make several claims which serve to put these factors into perspective.

-In the 1970’s, doctors began to notice that certain workers employed in the manufacture of Vinyl Chloride monomers, an important sub-element in the manufacture of PVC, were suffering from unusually high levels of a specific type of cancer.
-Because of this research regulations were passed to improve the safety of workers involved in these processes.
+In the 1970s, doctors began to notice that certain workers employed in the manufacture of vinyl chloride monomers, an important sub-element in the manufacture of PVC, were suffering from unusually high levels of a specific type of cancer.
+Because of this research, regulations were passed to improve the safety of workers involved in these processes.

-Today PVC is manufactured in what is known as a closed loop system.
+Today PVC is manufactured in what is known as a closed-loop system.
 That means that worker exposure to the substances used in the production of PVC is at a minimum at every point along the production line.
 These changes in the industry have resulted in no reported cases of cancer caused by exposure to those monomers since their enactment.

-Materials and Energy Use In Vinyl Production
+Materials and Energy Use in Vinyl Production

 Environmental Impact After Installation